ayvasoftware/ayvajs/tutorials/configuration.md

-> This tutorial assumes basic familiarity with <a href="https://www.patreon.com/tempestvr" target="_blank">Open Source Multi Axis Stroker Robots</a>, TCode, and <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript" target="_blank">JavaScript</a>.
+> This tutorial assumes that you have completed the <a href="https://ayvajs.github.io/ayvajs/tutorial-getting-started.html" target="_blank">Getting Started</a> tutorial, and that you have some familiarity with <a href="https://www.patreon.com/tempestvr" target="_blank">Open Source Multi Axis Stroker Robots</a>, TCode, and <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript" target="_blank">JavaScript</a>.

 ## Default Configuration
 To control a device with an instance of Ayva, the axes for the device must be configured.
 The default configuration consists of the axes needed to control an OSR2 or SR6 device: